 I think our culture needs more vulnerability.
 By that, I mean that I wish women didn’t have to put on a superhero cape or feel pressured to do it all (and make a kale salad at the same time).
 My hope is to foster a culture, at least in my little pocket of the world, where women (and men!) aren’t shy about asking for help.
 Where we can think of asking for help as a success, and not a failure.
 Where we can acknowledge that sometimes life is hard, or scary, or not quite Instagram-perfect.
 And I’m also always happy to celebrate the little wins with you, because those are what makes this whole thing worthwhile.

 I’m a Certified Postpartum Doula and completing my labor doula certification through CAPPA (Childbirth and Postpartum Professional Association), which is an organization dedicated to increasing professionalism and evidence-based practice among perinatal professionals.
 I’ve completed my studies and exams with the Academy of Lactation Policy and Practice and I’m now a Certified Lactation Counselor (CLC).
-I’ve recently been elected Vice President of the Northern Colorado Doula Association, which is a wonderful organization dedicated to supporting expectant families through education, outreach, and connection here in Northern Colorado.
-When I’m not working, my hobbies include reading, hip hop dance and other kinds of fitness that don’t make me feel like dying, and thinking about my next meal.
+I serve on the Executive Board of the Northern Colorado Doula Association, which is a wonderful organization dedicated to supporting expectant families through education, outreach, and connection here in Northern Colorado.
+When I’m not working, my hobbies include crochet, subversive cross stitch, and thinking about my next meal.

 Want to get to know me better?
 Let’s meet!
 Contact me for a consultation.